 Scan Stage: Security Gates

-- SAST: Static analysis of source code
+- SAST: static analysis of source code

-- Secret detection: Catch accidentally committed credentials
+- Secret detection: catches credentials someone accidentally committed

 container-scan: